 Recoverable Accounts are a type of smart wallets that offer a method to recover lost access to a self-custodial account when not in possession of the seed phrases.
 It is Ethereum co-founder Vitalik Buterin's preferred method for securing a wallet.

-Recoverable Accounts -also named Social Recovery Accounts- use smart contracts and Recovery Contacts (also known as Guardians) to add an additional layer of security.
+Social Recoverable Accounts -also named social recovery- use smart contracts and Recovery Contacts (also known as Guardians) to add an additional layer of security.
 When a player loses access to their wallet (in this case, the private key controlling their Openfort account), they can reach out to their recovery contacts to sign a transaction to recover their wallet.

 Even though guardians can sign via direct onchain transfer, with Openfort they also can leverage our API to avoid paying fees; sending the signed message for them.